Ivo-Evans/blog/docs/readme.md

 ### Making changes to the page's HTML other than adding articles

-content-management uses a template, found in ./resources/website-template.html, to generate html pages which it then inserts page-specific contents into.
+content-management uses a template, found in ./resources/website-template.html, to get the shared content across html pages.

-Therefore, If you want to make a change to the website other than adding an article, you should make it to website-template.html, then compile the website again with content-management.
+Therefore, If you want to make a change to the website other than adding an article, you should make it to website-template.html, then compile the website again with cm.rb.
 Make sure not to change the line that says

 ```
         <!-- INSERT ARTICLES HERE -->